bryanward-net/nlutils-lp/README.md

-# scandump
+# nlutils-lp

-A command-line utility that scans for Wi-Fi networks using the 802.11 netlink API and outputs the scan results in PCAP format.
+A command-line utility that scans for Wi-Fi networks using the 802.11 netlink API and outputs the scan results in Influx Line Protocol format.

-Typically, processes that need to gather data about nearby Wi-Fi networks would do a scan using [iw](https://wireless.wiki.kernel.org/en/users/documentation/iw) and scrap its text output.
+Typically, processes that need to gather data about nearby Wi-Fi networks would do a scan using [iw](https://wireless.wiki.kernel.org/en/users/documentation/iw) and scrape its text output.
 However, it is generally a bad idea to try parsing another program's output if it is not designed to be consumed by other processes.
 The text may change with newer updates or simply by running the program on a different system.

-With **scandump**, no more scrapping is needed.
-As an additional benefit, you can generate a PCAP file with radiotap + beacon frame data from the scan using a wireless interface that may not support monitor mode.
+With **nlutils-lp**, no more scrapping is needed.

+## Features

+## nlscan-lp

+Reports 802.11 scan results including BSSID, SSID, Frequency, Channel, and RSSI

+## nlassoc-lp

+Coming Soon.

+Reports BSSID, SSID, Frequency, Channel, and RSSI of the current association

 ## Installation